Here are examples of some of the apprehensive behaviours that keep us trapped in anxiety…

 APPREHENSIVELY SEEKING REASSURANCE ABOUT YOUR ANXIETY: Apprehensively seeking reassurance is another strategy we might deploy to try and solve our distressing anxiety.
 We may apprehensively seek reassurance through our own inner voices, Google, social media, books, and from others.
 At first, reassurance seems to help, and our anxiety goes down a bit and we feel a sense of relief.
 But then the doubts come back in the form of ‘yes…but what if…’ and then we have to find some new reassurance for that new ‘what if’ question and so on which can result in our anxiety spiralling out of control.
 Instead, we have to learn to see anxiety for what it really is; simply our body’s primitive survival stress response designed to help us ‘freeze, fight or flee’ in the face of danger, which we will trigger less and less as we start to systematically drop all the apprehensive behaviour feeding it.

-ENGAGING IN SAFETY OR AVOIDANCE BEHAVIOURS: To get some level of temporary relief from the unpleasant experience of anxiety, the catastrophic thinking we engaged in as a result, and the situations, event, person, place or thing we came to associate all this with, we may engage in safety and avoidance behaviours.
-For example, we might make sure we were with someone else in a public place (safety behaviour) or avoid public places completely (avoidance behaviour).
-Or we might make sure we were always driving and on our own in a car (safety behaviour), or we might avoid being in a car completely (avoidance behaviour).
+ENGAGING IN SAFETY OR AVOIDANCE BEHAVIOURS: To get some level of temporary relief from the frightening experience of anxiety and the situations, people, places or things we have come to associate this anxiety with, we may engage in safety and avoidance behaviours.
+For example, we might make sure we are with someone else in a public place (safety behaviour) or avoid public places completely (avoidance behaviour).
+Or we might make sure we are always driving when in a car (safety behaviour), or we might avoid being in a car completely (avoidance behaviour).

 © Amanda Morgan